mankeli/hashembler/readme.markdown

 Basicly the assembler does two passes, and runs all the C++ code with both passes.
 If you are doing something resource-intensive, you might perhaps want to look at the mainprg.m_pass variable.

-All the assembling happens currently to the segment "mainprg" but this will change.
+All assembling happens currently to the segment "mainprg" but a pseudo-op for controlling this will be provided in the future.

 Utility test_proc.sh takes .cpp files as parameters.
 It will preprocess the source, launch clang++ and finally assemble the program.